 JetBrains (Victory Petrenko / JetBrains)

-Latest builds on the public TeamCity server compatible with
+Latest nightly build on builds on the public TeamCity server compatible with

 It adds the

 AWS CodePipeline Action build trigger which polls the AWS CodePipeline for jobs.
 After the trigger detects a job, it adds a build to the queue.
-The build downloads input artifacts (depending on the AWS CodePipeline TeamCity action settings), runs the configured build steps and, in case of success a successful build, publishes output artifacts to the AWS S3 for usage in the following steps.
+The build downloads input artifacts (depending on the AWS CodePipeline TeamCity action settings), runs the configured build steps and, in case of a successful build, publishes output artifacts to the AWS S3 for the usage in the following CidePipeline subsequent CodePipeline stages.

 TeamCity Versions Compatibility